NAThompson/using_googlebenchmark/README.md

 ---

-### Stop compiler optimizations
+# Stop compiler optimizations

-In fact 3 ns seems a bit fast for this operation.
-The compiler might have (correctly) reasoned that the repeated call to ``std::pow`` is useless, and optimized it out.
+- 3 ns seems a bit fast for this operation.
+- The compiler might have (correctly) reasoned that the repeated call to ``std::pow`` is useless, and optimized it out.

-We can generate the assembly of this function via
+- We can generate the assembly of this function via

 ```bash
 clang++ -std=c++14 -O3 -S -masm=intel run_benchmarks.cpp